eveschmitzschair/Data-project/README.md

 # Data-project
 Our research question is: What are the prices for adults and children for an activity based on the city and type of activity?
 ## Part 1: Webscraping
-To answer our research question, we collected data on activities in Belgium at https://www.365.be/fr.
+To answer our research question, we collected data on activities in the region of Wallonia and Brussels capital at https://www.365.be/fr.
-This site contains all possible activities in Belgium, whether cultural, natural, or recreational.
+This site contains all possible activities in region of Wallonia and Brussels capital, whether cultural, natural, or recreational.
-On this site, we collected the name of all the activities, the city of the activity, the price for an adult, the price for a child, and the type of activity (we have 22 different types of activity).
+On this site, we collected the name of all the activities, the city of the activity, the price for an adult, the price for a child, and the type of activity.
+There are a total of 22 different activities listed on the site.
-After collecting all this information on the site, we built up a database with a total of 289 data items.
+After collecting all this information on the site, we built up a database with a total of 277 data items.
 Finally, we exported our database to an Excel file called "webscraping".

 ## Part 2: Visualization